Theoretical Foundations of Conformal Prediction: Bibliographic notes

 The general theory developed in Section~\ref{sec:unified_framework_splitCP_asymp} is adapted from \cite{duchi2024predictive}.
 We note that this paper studies a more general problem, where split conformal prediction (or, in the paper, alternatively a cross-validation based method) is applied across data gathered from multiple different environments; the i.i.d.\ setting can be viewed as a special case.

-Finally, the robustness results of Section~\ref{sec:models_without_exch} are based on the work of~\cite{xu2023conformal, xu2023sequential} for the time-series setting.
-The proof of Proposition~\ref{prop:time-series} relies on a Law of Large Numbers for strongly mixing time series; see \citet{blum1963strong} for background.
-Additional results for conformal prediction with time series data exist in the literature for a range of different settings, for instance, the results of~\cite{chernozhukov2021distributional}.
+Finally, the results of Section~\ref{sec:models_without_exch}, for the time series setting, are based on the work of~\cite{xu2023conformal, xu2023sequential}.
+The proof of Proposition~\ref{prop:time-series} relies on mixing conditions for time series, including a Law of Large Numbers for strongly mixing time series; see \citet{andrews1988laws,bradley2005basic} for background.
+Additional results for conformal prediction with time series data exist in the literature for a range of different settings, for instance, the results of~\cite{chernozhukov2021distributional,oliveira2024split,barber2025predictive}.